 The Galapagos Land Iguana Project aims to gain more understanding of the decline of these reptiles.
 By tagging individual land iguanas, the team, led by Dr Luis Ortiz-Catedral, gathered as much data as possible to assess the current population size and health status across Fernandina, Isabela and Santa Cruz islands.
 This has provided the information needed to reintroduce land iguanas to Santiago island.

-In January 2019, 1,436 Galapagos land iguanas were reintroduced to Santiago island by the Galapagos National Park and Island Conservation.
+In January 2019, 2,150 Galapagos land iguanas were reintroduced onto Santiago by the Galapagos National Park and Island Conservation.
 The reintroduction has occurred to boost the survival of Galapagos land iguanas, but also to help restore Santiago’s ecological health.
 The land iguanas were moved from North Seymour island, where there are over 5,000 individuals which is too many for the island to support so there was not enough food available.

 Luis Ortiz-Catedral, from Massey University, and the Galapagos National Park will now monitor the individuals released onto Santiago to ensure that the population thrives.
 This will include determining how well the iguanas survive on the island, whether they establish as a population and, eventually, if they reproduce.

 To find out more about the project, please visit our blog for project updates.